4drian3d/TitleAnnouncer/README.md

 # TitleAnnouncer
 Plugin that sends a Title or ActionBar when using a command.
 Made with [Adventure API](https://github.com/KyoriPowered/adventure)/[MiniMessage](https://github.com/KyoriPowered/adventure-text-minimessage).

+## Compatibility
+The plugin works in Paper, Tuinity, Airplane, Purpur and Airplane-Purpur 1.16.5 - 1.17.1

+It does not and will not work in Spigot or CraftBukkit.
+It will not work in Paper or fork versions 1.16.4 or lower.

 ## Commands
 ### /announcetitle (Title);(SubTitle)
 Announces a Title to the entire server.